-The GWIA requires that you provide the fully qualified Internet hostname of the server where the GWIA runs, such as gwia.example.com, or the name of the "A record" in your DNS table that associates the hostname with the server's IP address.
+The GWIA requires that you provide the fully qualified Internet host name of the server where the GWIA runs, such as gwia.example.com, or the name of the "A record" in your DNS table that associates the host name with the server's IP address.

-Under Create Internet Agent, specify the hostname of the GWIA server as it appears in its DNS record if you want to run the GWIA for this domain.
+Under Create Internet Agent, specify the host name of the GWIA server as it appears in its DNS record if you want to run the GWIA for this domain.

-As your GroupWise system grows, you might want to set up a standalone GWIA in a domain that does not own post offices.
+As your GroupWise system grows and the load on the domain increases, you might want to set up a GWIA in a secondary domain that does not own post offices.